 Scripture reading – Psalm 3; Psalm 4

-Psalm 3:1-8 – The Grief and Prayer of a Heartbroken Father
+The Complaint of a Grief-stricken, Heartbroken Father (Psalm 3:1-2)

 2 Many there be which say [speak; tell] of my soul [life; person; being], There is no help [deliverer] for him in God.
 Selah.

-Betrayed by his son, and threatened by an enemy who desired to humiliate and destroy him, David asserted his confidence (3:8).
+Betrayed by his son and threatened by adversaries who desired to humiliate and destroy him, David asserted his confidence and declared:

 Psalm 3:8 – Salvation [help; deliverance] belongeth unto the LORD: thy blessing [prosperity; generosity] is upon thy people [tribe; flock].
 Selah [pause].”

-Closing thoughts – We live in a world that has imparted to its children a spirit of entitlement that is deluded and wicked.
-The “X-Generation” and the “Millenniums” that followed them are like David’s son Absalom—self-consumed, and filled with pride (Romans 1:30-31).
-They are consumed with the delusion of rights and privileges they have not earned, nor deserved.
-They are the epitome of a nation that has denied God.
-They boast, having accomplished nothing and are a grief to their parents.
+We live in a world that has imparted to its children a spirit of entitlement that is deluded and tragic.
+Many Generation X’ers (born 1965-1980), Millenniums (Born 1981-1996), and Generation Z’s (born 1997-2010) are like Absalom—self-absorbed, self-consumed, and filled with pride (Romans 1:30-31).
+They are consumed with a delusion of rights and privileges they have not earned nor deserve.
+They are, sadly, the epitome of a nation that has denied the LORD.
+They boast of much, demand everything, and are a grief to their parents.